-3. Developmental relationships that affect pancreatic development

-Specification of the pancreas is dictated by interactions with a number of structures developing in close proximity to the developing endoderm.
-As mentioned, the ventral pancreatic duct shares a common cellular origin with the liver and, therefore, signals must be present that dictate one fate from the other.
-Interestingly, it appears that the dorsal and ventral aspects of the endoderm are governed by either significantly different signaling events, or are able to process specific signaling pathways, such as Fibroblast growth factor (FGF) signaling, in different ways (16, 35, 117, 171).
+III.
+Developmental relationships that affect pancreatic development signals must be present that dictate one fate from the other.
+Interestingly, it appears that the dorsal and ventral aspects of the endoderm are governed by either significantly different signaling events, or are able to process specific signaling pathways, such as Fibroblast growth factor (FGF) signaling, in different ways (16, 35, 120, 176).
 This suggests that the default differentiation pattern differs for dorsal and ventral endoderm.
-Indeed, culturing ventral endoderm independent of other structures or signals results in pancreatic differentiation, based on the expression of both endocrine and exocrine cells (97, 170) (Figure 4).
-This suggests that the default pattern of differentiation for the ventral endoderm is pancreas, and that surrounding tissue in the embryo repress pancreatic development to become other organs.
-For example, signals from the cardiac mesoderm and the septum transversum, the structure that eventually gives rise to the diaphragm and parts of the ventral mesentery, promote liver differentiation at the expense of the pancreas (132).
-Conversely, culturing of the dorsal endoderm does not give rise to pancreas (Figure 4) suggesting that signals are required to promote differentiation and the default differentiation program is not pancreas (84).
+Indeed, culturing ventral endoderm independent of other structures or signals results in pancreatic differentiation, based on the expression of both endocrine and exocrine cells (99, 175) (Figure 4).
+This suggests that the default pattern of differentiation for the ventral endoderm is pancreas, and that the embryo repress surrounding tissue in pancreatic development to become other organs.